Hypo Hounds is an owner-based Diabetic Alert Assistance Dog Programme

 The Hypo Hounds training programme is for dog owners with brittle Type 1 diabetes.

-We are already helping children and adults to train their dogs to develop their scenting and alerting skills, in Kent and the South East of England.
+We are already helping children and adults to train their dogs to develop their scenting and alerting skills.

 Reducing the need for hospital admissions